Fujifilm X-A10 versus Pentax KP

 Both the X-A10 and the KP are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The X-A10 replaced the earlier Fujifilm X-A3, while the KP does not have a direct predecessor.

 So what is the bottom line?
-Is there a clear favorite between the Fujifilm X-A10 and the Fujifilm X-A10?
+Is there a clear favorite between the Fujifilm X-A10 and the Pentax KP?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Fujifilm X-A10: